nerdofthedance/Nerd-of-the-Dance/README.md

 ![Base con cruce](./Tango_Base_con_cruce.png)

-# Dependencies
+# Requirements

 The notation is based on Liypond.
+Download from http://lilypond.org and install as described there.
+Lilypond runs on Unix, Linux, FreeBSD, MAC OS X, and Windows.
+Editing is a lot easier if you also install Frescobaldi, an integrated development environment for Lilypond.
+Download from http://frescobaldi.org/ and install as described there.
+It also runs on Linux, MAC OS X and on Windows.
+Other than that there are no requirements.